conversejs/converse.js/docs/source/configuration.rst

 settings, it's not possible to add new emoji categories.
 There is however a ``custom`` category where you can put your own custom emojis (also known as "stickers").

+Please note that the ``custom`` category is disabled by default, as it does not rely on a standard for now, and will only work for users that are using the same ConverseJS.
+If you want to enable the ``custom`` category, please use ``:converse:`` as value.

 To add custom emojis, you need to edit ``src/headless/emojis.json`` to add new entries to the map under the  ``custom`` key.